Premises Liability Accidents

 • Parking lots.
 An example would be a poorly lit area or damaged pavement that causes a fall and injury.
 Another example would be lack of security measures, especially in an area known to be dangerous or prone to crime.

-• Construction sites.
-Examples include unattended dangerous equipment, a lack of adequate protective barriers, inadequate warning signs, and falling tools or debris that cause injury.
+• Construction sites and structures.
+Examples include unattended or unsafe equipment, lack of adequate protective barriers, inadequate warning signs, and falling tools or debris that cause injury.

 Determining who is responsible or legally liable in premises accident